antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 ### Analog gauges

 First of all, I tried to print scale for analog gauges on a paper but was not satisfied by the result.
-And in the end, I decided to ordered engraving on thin styrene white sheets (0.02 inches) on the same [website](https://www.ponoko.com/) I used for the case.
+And in the end, I decided to order engraving on thin styrene white sheets (0.02 inches) on the same [website](https://www.ponoko.com/) I used for the case.
 Crayons appear to be an excellent option to paint engraved traces.
 I made black and orange sections: